danyiandras/ticketstream/README.md

     mvn spring-boot:build-image

-To run the docker image
+To run the docker image (this command also starts a Cassandra and a RabbitMQ container)

     cd scripts/docker-compose/
     docker-compose up -d